dreyoji/Vocab-Havoc/Vocab Havoc/src/IOstream/README.md

 arjay,00:47
 ```
 ## `Istream` class
 The `Istream` class contains all the methods concerned with reading scores from the leaderboard.
-You only have access to one method and that is the `getScore` method.
+The only methods you have access to are the `getScore` and `getWords` methods.
 ### `getScore(int scorePosition, String mode)`
 * returns the desired score
 * PARAMETERS: